zbee/pioneersOfPlymouth/INSTALL.md

 $ sudo a2enmod php7.4
 ```

+The additional php7.4-[packages] are what I needed to run Pioneers of Plymouth
+as well as other software - you could reduce this list, but this will definitely
+give you a solution.

 If you already had PHP then you'll need to disable your other version, replace
 the Xs with what your version was: